some-natalie/gitlog-to-csv/README.md

 ## GitHub Enterprise version compatibility

 Naturally, this works without any hitch on GitHub.com.
 As a composite Action that calls other Actions, you'll need to be on at least GitHub Enterprise Server or GitHub AE version 3.3 to use this if you're not in GitHub.com.

+:information_source:  This references the tag `v3` of [`actions/checkout`](https://github.com/actions/checkout) and [`actions/upload-artifact`](https://github.com/actions/upload-artifact), which is (currently) beyond the version shipped bundled in GHES and GHAE.
+Your enterprise administrator might need to [update](https://docs.github.com/en/enterprise-server@3.4/admin/github-actions/managing-access-to-actions-from-githubcom/using-the-latest-version-of-the-official-bundled-actions) the bundled actions.
+Alternatively, you can copy this repository and downgrade the versions of these dependencies.